sphericalice/bpre-unown-report/README.md

 If the given address is acceptable (i.e. is word-aligned and has enough bytes of free space), it will be inserted there.
 Otherwise, it will just use `START_AT` to determine where in the ROM it should start looking for free space.

 The code automatically sets the Field Script for the Unown Report to point to the correct function.
 You must therefore configure the item's index by simply setting the `ITEM_UnownReport` field in `config.mk` to the desired item ID.
-By default, it is `0x15D`, which is `OAK'S PARCEL` in an unedited FireRed ROM.
+This repository lists the item ID used for Pokémon Gaia, which is `0x182`, so you will likely have to change this as it may not be a valid item ID for your ROM.

 See the Usage section below for information on how the item should be configured.